 I want to point out that never before has society been so connected in terms of education and communication.
 Never before has our local and state communities come so closely together, offering to help.
 Never before have I seen so many people step up to help their friends and families during this uncertain time.
 [Read: Building CommUNITY During Social Distancing and Self-Quarantine for more on community during COVID-19]

-What COVID-19 is teaching us as a community is that we are resilient and that resiliency in the face of chaos allows us to focus on the positive and find gratitude even in uncertain times.
+What COVID-19 is teaching us as a community is that we are resilient and that resilience in the face of chaos allows us to focus on the positive and find gratitude even in uncertain times.

 What is Resilience?